 Measuring & Trimming

+TRIMMING SHOULD OCCUR ON A MONTHLY SCHEDULE.
 Hoof growth is one of the most important elements in hoof physiology.
 The hoof grows from the coronary band down toward the toe.
 The average hoof grows ¼ to 3/8 inch per month.
-Trimming should occur on a monthly schedule.
+TO AVOID LAMENESS ISSUES, trimming is the most important aspect with any shoes.
+Avoiding interference, tendon, ligament issues, maintain hoof balance, & the nails hold better, would'nt it make sense for your horse to reset shoes, &/or TRIM MONTHLY?

 Our Horseshoes are fitted to the heel of the hoof with angles usually higher than 52 degrees.
 This angle will successfully remove the long toe, low heel challenge and provide protection for the entire hoof.
 The protection extends from the sole, ligaments, tendons, knees and shoulders to the entire horse and its spine.